jayaraaj/aws-demo/content/45_build_deploy_assurance/3_test_reports_analysis.md

 You can now refresh the reporting dashboard and review the smoke test results for this stage.

-Refer the screenshot below for details:
+Refer the screenshot as shown below for details:

 ![](/images/module2/module-2_4.png)

 User should be able to see the test summary of the recently executed CodeBuild Project for Smoke Testing.
-For the detailed report, navigate to ‘Detailed report for the corresponding testing type.
+For the detailed report, navigate to detailed report for the corresponding testing type.

-Refer the screenshot below for more details:
+Refer the screenshot as shown below for details:

 ![Create Complete](/images/module2/module-2_5.png)